 Family Fun in Waco

-A day in Waco for us, is almost always a day well spent.
-Of course, a trip to Waco typically means a pit-stop at the Magnolia Silos District.
 We like to stop and grab coffee or tea, maybe even a sweet treat, hang around the grounds to let the kids play, get some decor inspiration and do some shopping.

 There’s more fun to be had in Waco after stopping at Magnolia.
 Here are some other options to spend the day as a family in Waco…

-Waco’s 52-acre natural habitat, the Cameron Park Zoo is the home of many interesting creatures, including jaguars, rhinos, girrafes, orangutans, and more!
+Waco’s 52-acre natural habitat, the Cameron Park Zoo is the home of many interesting creatures, including jaguars, rhinos, giraffes, orangutans, and more!
 The layout and design of this zoo makes it so easy to navigate and view all the exhibits throughout.
 Wonderful to spend a portion of your day as a family with kids of all ages.

 Explore the history of the oldest major manufacturer of soft drink concentrates and syrups in the United States.
 The Dr. Pepper Museum is housed in the 1906 Artesian Manufacturing and Bottling Company building, where the well is still on display.
 This 116 year-old Texan building is the home of the Nation’s oldest major soft drink.
 There are great historical artifacts and promotional products, as well as a live replica version of the plant bottling process.
 At the end of the tour, you can also enjoy a Dr. Pepper float or Dr. Pepper flavored snacks and candies at the soda fountain.